mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

   - Connect to VPN
   - Connect to ship-it
   - Choose XPI out of the projects to build
-  - Choose a xpi manifest revision.
+  - Choose a `xpi-manifest` repository revision.
 You probably want the latest.
   - Choose a xpi to build.
 Currently private-repo xpis aren't available, but we'll add support for them.
   - Choose a source repo revision.
 You probably want the latest.
   - Click `Start tracking it`.